bmlt-enabled/tomato/README.md

 # tomato

-Tomato aggregates meetings from multiple BMLT Root Servers and provides queryable access to those meetings through a clone of BMLT's semantic API.
+Tomato aggregates meetings from multiple BMLT Root Servers and provides query access to those meetings through a clone of BMLT's Semantic API.

+## Components
+Tomato consists of two components: the Web Application and the Daemon

+### Web Application
+Hosts our clone of the BMLT Semantic API and the Django Admin Console.

+### Daemon
+In its current state, this is not really a daemon.
+It's just a command that updates the meetings database from the configured BMLT root servers, and then exits.
+The intent is to eventually make it a proper daemon by giving it a `while True` loop, running the synchronization logic on a timer to keep things up to date.

+`python3 manage.py update_meetings`

 ## Configuration